onqtam/rcrl/README.md

 TODO:

-- parse references and perhaps auto pointers (auto*)
+- auto&
+- error location mapping in the source code
 - better GUI
-- error location mapping in the source code
-- crash handling on loading of the plugin
+- ??? crash handling on loading of the plugin
+- something more interesting should happen in the background for the demo
 - document the API - like any specifics for each call
-- something more interesting should happen in the background for the demo
 - stress test everything (+unit tests for the parsing function of vars)
 - make a demo video showcasing the project
 - blog about it (with all the notes in my .txt file in google drive)